Creating and valuing good work

 Diversifying ownership and control

 Technological innovation can either concentrate gains or raise living standards for everyone.
-Diverse ownership, control and new types of income-sharing will become increasingly important to spread wealth, power and other benefits generated by new technologies.
-Encouraging shared ownership, control and modern income-sharing models will help support a future of good work and shared plenty: a future that works.
+New types of income-sharing will become increasingly important to spread wealth, power and other benefits generated by new technologies.
+Testing different models of shared ownership, control and income-sharing will help support a future of good work and shared plenty: a future that works.

 So how can we support diverse models of ownership, control and income-sharing, whilst encouraging investment?